tomd1415/schoolNeedsDevices/README.md

 - ✅ Fixed issue with effective needs calculation to properly exclude removed needs
 - ✅ Implemented proper client and server-side validation for pupil-category assignments
 - ✅ Updated database queries to use the effective_pupil_needs view consistently
+- ✅ Fixed UI inconsistencies in the landing page and pupil search page
+- ✅ Enhanced the landing page with fully clickable cards and consistent icons
+- ✅ Added hero sections to all pages for consistent styling
+- ✅ Fixed background styling for the pupil search card
+- ✅ Corrected button styling inconsistencies across the application
+- ✅ Fixed center card positioning in the landing page's circular menu

 ## Remaining Issues

 - ❌ Update functionality for some entities not fully implemented
 - ❌ create_db.sql file needs updating to match the current schema_dump.sql
 - ❌ Some inconsistencies in handling need descriptions (short vs. long)
+- ❌ Need for more comprehensive input validation
+- ❌ Error feedback to users could be improved

 ## Project Structure